Part of the UT Health San Antonio.

 • Arthur H. Jeske, DMD, PhD

-During his 33-year teaching career, he has lectured both locally and internationally on dental pharmacology, local anesthesia and sedation.
+During his 47-year teaching career, he has lectured both locally and internationally on dental pharmacology, local anesthesia, and sedation.
 In addition, he has held several editorial positions, including Editor-in-Chief of Mosby’s Dental Drug Reference.
 He served on the American Dental Association’s Council on Scientific Affairs, serving as chair in 2004.

-Currently, he is Professor in the Department of Restorative Dentistry and Associate Dean for Strategic Planning, UT School of Dentistry.
+Currently, he is Professor in the Department of General Dentistry and Dental Public Health as well as serving as Associate Dean for Strategic Planning at UTSA School of Dentistry.
 He is a Fellow of the International College of Dentists and the American College of Dentists, a Faculty Member of Omicron Kappa Upsilon, and a member of Delta Sigma Delta.
 He received the Distinguished Alumnus Award of Georgia Health Sciences University College of Dental Medicine and a Distinguished Service Award from the Texas Dental Association.

 • Ernest B. Luce, DDS